berkeley-ospo/safe-ose-2025/description.md

 ### (ACV2) Coarse-grained Access Control {-}

-The $\spose$ relies on overly broad permission models that grant excessive privileges to contributors, creating opportunities for accidental or malicious code modifications.
+The $\spose$ relies on coarse-grained permission models that grant excessive privileges to contributors, creating opportunities for accidental or malicious code modifications.
-Additionally, overprivileged automation tokens with broad write access further increase the risk of backdoor injection during automated builds and deployments.
+Further, overprivileged automation tokens with broad write access increase the risk of backdoor injection during automated builds and deployments.
-Attackers exploit this lack of granular access controls to insert vulnerabilities through compromised accounts or overprivileged automation tools.
-We will collaborate with the community to implement and adopt role-based access controls, ensuring contributors have only the permissions necessary for their specific tasks.
+We will collaborate with the community to implement and adopt role-based access controls, ensuring that contributors only have the permissions necessary to perform their allocated tasks.
 By reducing overprivileged access, this work will safeguard sensitive research data while maintaining the collaborative ethos of open-source development.

 ### (ACV3) Stale Maintainer Permissions {-}

-A significant vulnerability in the $\spose$ arises when maintainers retain access rights long after they have ceased active contribution, resulting in dormant accounts that expand the project's attack surface.
+A significant vulnerability arises in the $\spose$ when maintainers retain access rights long after they have ceased active contribution, resulting in dormant accounts that expand the project's attack surface.
 Attackers can exploit these inactive or unmonitored accounts to gain unauthorized entry and introduce malicious changes.
 We will establish protocols for regular review and revocation of inactive contributor permissions, ensuring that only actively engaged and verified maintainers retain elevated access.
 By reducing the number of stale or unnecessary privileged accounts, this work will significantly decrease the risk of account takeovers and unauthorized code changes, thereby strengthening the overall security and trustworthiness of the $\spose$.

 ## Insider Attacks Vulnerability (IAV)

-Social engineering attacks are increasingly targeting maintainers experiencing burnout, with malicious actors exploiting fatigue and reduced vigilance to bypass normal code review processes and introduce subtle backdoors.
+Social engineering attacks increasingly target maintainers experiencing burnout.
+Malicious actors exploit reduced vigilance due to fatigue and offer much needed "assistance", bypassing standard code review processes and introducing subtle backdoors.
 The ecosystem's approach, which encourages contributions from a global community of (mostly self-selecting) volunteers, expands the potential attack surface.
 This risk is compounded by a maintainer onboarding model that elevates privileges to active contributors without comprehensive background checks or identity verification.
 In this environment, sleeper agents—long-term contributors who gradually introduce vulnerabilities over time—pose a particularly insidious threat.
-These vulnerabilities have been starkly highlighted by recent high-profile attacks, such as the XZ Utils incident \citep{kaspersky2024xz, newman2024mystery}, a multi-year effort likely originating from a nation-state actor that underscores the community's vulnerability to sophisticated, patient attackers willing to establish long-term presence before executing their attacks.
+These vulnerabilities have been starkly highlighted by recent high-profile attacks, such as the XZ Utils incident \citep{kaspersky2024xz, newman2024mystery}, a multi-year effort---likely originating from a nation-state actor---that underscores the community's vulnerability to sophisticated, patient attackers willing to establish long-term presence before executing their attacks.

 ### (IAV1) Poor Contributor Vetting {-}

-The $\spose$’s open contribution model lacks systematic vetting of new contributors, enabling attackers to gradually introduce vulnerabilities as trusted participants over months or years.
+The $\spose$’s open contribution model lacks systematic vetting of contributors, enabling attackers to gradually introduce vulnerabilities as trusted participants over months or years.
-This socio-technical vulnerability allows sleeper agents and socially engineered actors to bypass code review processes.
+This socio-technical vulnerability allows sleeper agents and those who socially engineered accounts to bypass code review processes.
 We will develop a reputation system analyzing contributors’ ecosystem-wide activity to identify anomalous behavior while preserving the openness essential to collaborative development.
 By mitigating insider threats, this work will protect sensitive data in healthcare and national security applications while maintaining an open contribution model.